I found this from http://www.howstuffworks.com/

 The counterargument to this position is that the companies offering cloud computing services live and die by their reputations.
 It benefits these companies to have reliable security measures in place.
 Otherwise, the service would lose all its clients.
 It's in their interest to employ the most advanced techniques to protect their clients' data.

 Privacy is another matter.
 If a client can log in from any location to access data and applications, it's possible the client's privacy could be compromised.
 Cloud computing companies will need to find ways to protect client privacy.
-One way is to use
+One way is to use authentication techniques such as user names and passwords.
+Another is to employ an authorization format -- each user can access only the data and applications relevant to his or her job.

 Private Eyes are Watching You